matt-lewton9/Portfolio-Website/_design/baseballCannon.md

 I designed and built a baseball cannon with a group in high school.
 The plumbing was pvc rated to 120 PSI, and at 100 psi we successfully shot a baseball accurately at 80 mph.

 It was pneumatically fired.
 The air pump would pressurize a pvc air reservoir on the cannon.
 When a valve was turned, a piston would move due to pressure differential, releasing the air in the reservoir and firing the ball.
-Unfortunately, the 1/4" Pvc piston shattered after a handful of shots.
+Unfortunately, the 1/4" PVC piston shattered after a handful of shots.
 Oops.

 <div class="imgCptnBox" style="flex-direction:row; float:none">